 How UNDP Tanzania work with other UN agencies?

-Responsibility for delivery of UNDAPII Outcomes is shared amongst UN agencies with national partners.
+Responsibility for delivery of UNDAP II Outcomes is shared amongst UN agencies with national partners.
 Outputs can be generated by either multiple or single-agency actions in collaboration with Implementing Partner(s).
-Key Actions clearly articulate the division of labour across single agencies.
-The agency responsible for the Key Action will also be accountable for the application of relevant cross cutting considerations

 UNDP as Administrative Agent for the Tanzania One UN Fund

 The UNDP Multi Partner Trust Fund (MPTF) Office has been appointed the Administrative Agent of the Tanzania One UN Fund.
-Its responsibilities include the receipt, administration and management of contributions from Donors; disbursement of such funds to the Participating UN Organizations in accordance with the approved Annual Work Plans/Programmatic Documents; and provision of consolidated reports, in accordance with the MOU, on the Tanzania One UN Fund to the Resident Coordinator based on reports of the Participating UN Organizations.
+Its responsibilities include the receipt, administration and management of contributions from Donors; disbursement of such funds to the Participating UN Organizations in accordance with the approved Annual Work Plans/Programmatic Documents and the provision of consolidated reports.

 UN agencies in the country

-The UN System is represented by 20 resident and nonresident agencies.
-These agencies operate together as a United Nations System, with a common purpose, pursuing common approaches to partnership, country networking, guided by core shared values and principles
+The UN System is represented by 23 resident and non-resident agencies.
+These agencies operate together as a United Nations System, with a common purpose, pursuing common approaches to partnership, country networking, guided by core shared values and principles.
+More information on the collective work of the UN in Tanzania can be found at http://tz.one.un.org/